Muhimbi/PDF-Converter-Services/PHP/README.md

 ### Configure PHP (same for all platforms)

-When dealing with document conversions and merge operations, the default values for `upload_max_filesize` and `post_max_size` may be too conservative and should be increased to a value that matches your requirements.
+When dealing with document conversions and merge operations, the default `php.ini` values for `upload_max_filesize` and `post_max_size` may be too conservative and should be increased to a value that matches your requirements.

-This can be achieved by updating, or adding, the following values in your `php.ini` (these values are already set to 50MB in the php.ini files that ship with our sample code):
+This can be achieved by updating, or adding, the following values in your `php.ini` (these values are already set to 50MB in the `php.ini` files that ship with our sample code):

 ```
 upload_max_filesize = 50M